The Fairy Maiden and the Gypsy Girl: Tales with trees

 In a dialectal tale collected from teller Fodor Erzsébet with the title Cigány kirájné (Standard Hungarian: Cigány királyné; English: "The Gypsy Queen"), a prince goes on a hunt in the forest and finds an oak tree.
 He breaks off a branch and releases a beautiful fairy maiden that asks for water.
 Since he has no water with him, she dies of thirst, and he buries her.
 The next time, he goes to the forest again and finds the oak tree again, breaking off a second branch and releasing another fairy maiden.
 Still not having water, she dies on him, and he buries her.
 Touched by the death of two maidens, the prince brings a jug of water with him and goes to the oak tree meadow. he breaks off a third branch and gives the maiden water to drink.
 The fairy maiden accompanies the prince on a trek back home, but, since she is unused to walking, she feels tired.
 The prince decides to spare her the toil of walking on foot, and bids her climb a tree near a well, as he goes back home to fetch her a carriage.
 He also warns the fairy maiden that people may deceive her, but he will protect her.
 After he leaves, a gypsy girl goes to draw water by the well and sees the fairy maiden's reflection, then spots her.
 The gypsy talks to the fairy maiden, puts on her clothes, and shoves her down the well, where she turns into a goldfish.
 Soon the prince comes with a carriage and notices the gypsy girl, mistaking her for the fairy maiden, but she lies that she was staying under the Sun too much and by going to the palace her skin will whiten again.
 The prince also notices that she is trying to catch the goldfish from the well, but returns home.
 Some time later, the prince begins to take an interest in the fish, and the gypsy bride tells him she needs to eat the fish to get better.
-The goldfish is caught and cooked, but a sacle remains, sprouting into a tall tree.
+The goldfish is caught and cooked, but a scale remains, sprouting into a tall tree.
 The gypsy also wants the tree cut down, and says a soup from the tree will cure her.
 She also orders the remains of the tree to be burnt to ashes.
 The woodcutters do as ordered, but one of them fetches a chip from the tree and brings it home to his wife.
 They place the chip inside a box and leave home; when they return, their house is swept clean and their bed made.
 After some days, they discover the fairy maiden did this and take her in.
 Later, the fairy maiden asks the woodcutter's wife to tell the king if he wants a new maidservant, since his queen is insatiable.
 The fairy maiden is then hired to the king and works in the castle, under the gypsy queen's watch.
 One day, the king discovers the fairy maiden and approaches her.
 She explains everything to him and he suggests options to execute the false queen.
 The fairy maiden, instead, decides to spare the gypsy queen.
 The king banishes the false bride, and marries the fairy maiden.